quickgrid/nanogpt/README.md

 # nanogpt
 Learning and modifying [nanogpt](https://github.com/karpathy/nanoGPT) by Andrej Karpathy.
+Only character tokenization is implemented for language model.

 ## Result